nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 We can use ``*`` in the left most position of host to achieve wildcard suffix match.
-If ``*`` is the left most character, then the remaining string should match to the request host suffix.
+If ``*`` is the left most character, then the remaining string should match the request host suffix.
 For example, ``*.example.com`` matches ``www.example.com`` and ``dev.example.com``, and does not match ``example.com`` and ``nghttp2.org``.
 The exact match (without ``*``) always takes precedence over wildcard match.